 One popular restaurant in Tokyo that accepts Bitcoin is Nikugatou.
 It’s the first Japanese-style BBQ restaurant in the world to accept the digital currency.
 The eatery, which specializes in lean beef, is a popular yakiniku restaurant in Tokyo.

 A specialist venue, the Bitcoin-accepting Hackers Bar offers entertainment via live programming and also looks to pair up companies with computer experts.
-“Hacker” in this case doesn’t refer to cybercriminals: instead, people who frequent this bar are folks who possesses advanced knowledge and skills and can provide rapid and innovative solutions to the most complex of tasks.
+“Hacker” in this case doesn’t refer to cybercriminals: instead, people who frequent this bar are folks who possess advanced knowledge and skills and can provide rapid and innovative solutions to the most complex of tasks.

 Another bar in Tokyo that accepts Bitcoin is Awabar, a standing bar in the center of Roppongi.
 Due to its location, it attracts a number of senior manager-level customers from such Japanese IT firms as GREE and Yahoo!